 The problem is that all this change can quickly turn into chaos and create many opportunities for cybercriminals to march in undetected and leave with gigabytes of private information.
 Perhaps the best example of just how severe the consequences of lacking change management processes can be is the Equifax breach, one of the worst data breaches in history because it resulted in the exposure of the personal data of 148 million individuals in the U.S., or 56 percent of all American adults.

 The breach was caused by the failure to patch a two-month-old bug in Apache Struts, an open-source web application framework for developing Java EE web applications.
 “In a perfect world, once a security patch has been made available, it will get pushed into production immediately to prevent adversaries from taking advantage of the vulnerability.
 In the real-world, large organizations do not have the luxury operate this quickly,” writes Druce MacFarlane, the Director of Security Products with Gigamon.

-Change management is “absolutely necessary.
+Change management in cyber security is “absolutely necessary.
 It promotes standards, process improvement, reduces complexity and risk and provides sanity in complex environments,” says David Sherry.
 An investment in change management can greatly improve an organization’s security posture, allowing it to grow and dynamically react to changing market demands.